IdkWhatUsernameToPick/PyToExe/README.md

 Please put all the files in 1 folder without anything else inside.

 If it's your first time, you have to follow some instructions.
+Edit pytoexe.bat and put the location of pytoexe.py where asked to.
 Add the folder containing all the files to the PATH:

     Right-click on 'This PC' or 'Computer' and select 'Properties'.